Sometimes it takes a village

 And the club benefits go much deeper than that!

 Around midnight, we collectively started to worry that the puppy was taking too long to come out.
 None of us wanted to mention “stuck puppy” but we were thinking it.
 A stuck puppy can be a death-sentence to the entire litter!
 Not wanting to wake anyone, we sent text messages to a few of the experienced breeders in our club.
 Within moments we had multiple calls and return messages asking for the details and offering advice.
 It turned out that we didn’t actually have a stuck puppy – Miss Zoey was just working to her own schedule, not ours – but I wonder if you can imagine how valuable it is to have a network of support when you need it most.
-These members of the Red River Standard Schnauzer Club rallied around me and buoyed our little whelping team throughout the night.
+The members of the club rallied around me and buoyed our little whelping team throughout the night.
 It.
 Was.
 Awesome!

 Alright, so you’re not a breeder.
 I promise you; you’ll have some incident or condition or behavior while living life with your standard schnauzer in which a network of fellow owners will benefit you.
 And, when you share your experiences with the club you help us all grow, collectively, into the kind of humans that our dogs just love to call their own.